kastle-lab/education-gateway/resource-pages/personas.md

 **The Ella**

 I am an Executive Engagement Specialist working with a team focused on promoting the business value of Knowledge Graphs (KGs) to executives.
-I need to communicate the strategic advantages of KGs, such as their ability to act as digital twins, without overwhelming them with technical details.
-My goal is to showcase the outcomes and benefits through high-level, accessible materials that resonate with their business objectives.
+I first encountered KGs while preparing a presentation on digital transformation, and I realized that executives were intrigued by their potential but often overwhelmed by technical details.
+I need to communicate the strategic advantages of KGs, such as their ability to act as digital twins, map complex organizational knowledge, and support better decision-making, in a clear and accessible way.
+My goal is to create high-level visualizations, case studies, and success stories that highlight outcomes and benefits aligned with business objectives.

+I have a background in business strategy and corporate communications, with experience helping executives understand emerging technologies and their impact on operations.
+While I am familiar with data analytics and enterprise systems, my experience with Knowledge Graphs is limited.

 Learning Steps:
 - Understanding Digital Twins: Highlight how KGs can act as digital twins, providing a comprehensive and real-time representation of data and processes, which is a concept many executives are familiar with.